Asmod4n/mruby-simplemsgpack/README.md

 MessagePack.unpack(:symbol.to_msgpack) # => :symbol
 ```

-Other object like classes can also be preserved:
+Other objects like classes can also be preserved:

 ```ruby
 cls_ext_type = 1